diegomarquez/side-scrolling-shooting-game/README.md

 	- Use LESS as a CSS preprocessor
 	- Delete unused files
+	- Investigate how to use bootstrap to style, this would require removing all mention of jQuery UI CSS classes

 	- Stadarize how a module using jQueryUI should look
 		- require jQuery and jQueryUI once in the beginning